 In our study of Deuteronomy chapter two, we look at the fact that God will take care of the giant problems in our lives and this will build us up in our faith.
-Check out this great song video that reminds us of this fact.

 Then we turned back and set out toward the wilderness along the route to the Red Sea, as the Lord had directed me.
 For a long time we made our way around the hill country of Seir.
 Then the Lord said to me, 'You have made your way around this hill country long enough; now turn north.'

 Moses' parting words continues as he reminds the people of their wanderings in the desert.
 This lasted about thirty-eight years and then God had them turn to go towards the promised land.